ARTICLES

 Okayama's B-grade gourmet, "Hiruzen Yakisoba" (small size 500 yen).

-"Imomochi" (potato rice cake) and "Kabochamochi" (pumpkin rice cake) with a choice of sweet sauce, butter, and other flavors (500 yen each).
+"Imomochi" (potato mochi) and "Kabocha-mochi" (pumpkin mochi) where you can choose from sweet sauce, butter, and other flavors (500 yen each).

 The "Cotton Candy" in a cup with a holder (800 yen).
 The sticker might seem upside down, but it's cute, so it's okay.

-By the way, there are trash cans placed here and there in the park, so please dispose of your used skewers and trays in them.
+By the way, there are trash cans set up here and there in the park, so please throw away your used skewers and trays in the trash cans.

 The highlight of the Sapporo Festival, the "Mikoshi Togyo" (portable shrine procession), takes place on June 16.
 The stalls in Nakajima Park are open from 10:00 to 21:00 from June 14 (Sun) to 16 (Tue), but be aware that closing times may vary by stall on the final day.

-Also, the weather forecast predicts high temperatures to continue, with highs around 25°C until the 16th.
+Also, the weather forecast predicts high temperatures to continue, with a maximum of around 25°C until the 16th.
 You might feel even hotter in the crowded park, especially if you're wearing a yukata.

-The stalls are scattered throughout almost the entire park, so it takes a fair amount of time just to walk around.
-Please remember to stay hydrated and protect yourself from the sun while you enjoy the festival.
+Stalls are scattered throughout almost the entire park, so it takes a considerable amount of time just to walk around.
+Please enjoy yourself while staying hydrated and protecting yourself from the sun.

 Writer's Profile